 Treatment options and prognosis depends on the grade, so tissue diagnosis is crucial.

-Since thalamic gliomas are complicated tumors in a delicate area, they are best diagnosed and treated at a major medical center.
+Since thalamic gliomas are complicated tumors in a delicate area, they are best diagnosed and treated at a specialized medical center.
 Many doctors have never seen a thalamic glioma — at Weill Cornell Medicine Neurological Surgery we see some of the most challenging brain tumors from around the country and around the world.
 (Find out more about Weill Cornell Medicine Neurological Surgery.)

-Last reviewed/last updated: July 2015
+Last reviewed/last updated: September 2024

 Illustration by Thom Graves, CMI